This module is only started if the NAS transaction logging is activated.

 How long (in days) the transaction summary is stored.

 The transaction summary for each alarm is stored as one row in the database.

 If nas -> Setup -> Transaction Log -> 'Activate transaction-logging' is checked, then the settings for 'Compress transactions', 'transaction history' and 'transaction summary' will be used.

-The alarms live in two diferent places: In nas, (the alarm subconsole), active alarms are in the database.db file, and historical data (cleared alerts) in the transactionlog.db file.
+The alarms live in two different places: In nas, (the alarm subconsole), active alarms are in the database.db file, and historical data (cleared alerts) in the transactionlog.db file.
 This is actually an SQLite database and a free SQLite browser can be used to query against and extract the data.

 In the Alarm Console in UMP, the data is pulled from the NAS_ALARMS table (active alarms), the NAS_TRANSACTION_LOG table (transaction history) and NAS_TRANSACTION_SUMMARY table (transaction summary).

-So you can query against both of those 'transaction' tables, but be aware that the data will only be stored as long as the 'Transaction Log Management' time periods have specified.
+So you can query against both of those 'transaction' tables, but be aware that the data will only be stored as long as the 'Transaction Log Management' time periods have been specified.